 Sports Nutrition 101: How to Shop for Protein

 Seafood should only be wild, never farmed.
 Farmed fish are fed grain, soy (sound familiar?) and even animal feces fed to shrimp and scallops coming from China.
 Choose wild salmon, halibut, crab, oysters, small Albacore tuna, herring, sardines and from pristine waters like Alaska.

 Avoid swordfish, shark, tile fish and king mackerel because their mercury levels are too high for human consumption.
 When selenium outnumbers methylmercury -as is the case with smaller fish-mercury is safely moved out of the body.
 In larger fish like shark, mercury outnumbers selenium along with high levels of PCB’s and other contaminants and can be very dangerous.
 The best place on the planet to buy wild fish that has been tested for low contamination is Vital Choice.

-Eggs can can change dramatically based on their source.
-The Omega-3 and Omega-6 fatty acids exist in an almost one-to-one ratio in eggs from chickens roaming out in the sun and hunting for bugs and worms; but in eggs from chickens fed only grain indoors, the Omega-6 content can be as much as 19 times greater than the all important unsaturated Omega-3.
+Eggs can change dramatically based on their source.
+The Omega-3 and Omega-6 fatty acids exist in an almost one-to-one ratio in eggs from chickens roaming out in the sun and hunting for bugs and worms; but in eggs from chickens fed only grain indoors, the Omega-6 content can be as much as 19 times greater than the all-important unsaturated Omega-3.

 When compared to the USDA’s nutrient data for conventional eggs coming from chickens confined in factory farms, the eggs of pastured hens usually contain: